virteal/side/README.md

 }
 ```

-If a blockin function is always called in the context of a running side action,
+If a blocking function is always called in the context of a running side action,
 it can as well be defined as a sideized function straigth away.

 Usage:
 ```javascript
 User.prototype.get_profile = Side.ize( function(){
   var result = {
     name: this.name,